JordanKobeWade/django-app-example-banking/README.md

 # online banking
 Primarily for accounts application in an online banking system

-casestudy folder is storing the virtual environment
+bank is the main project folder. casestudy folder is for storing the virtual environment.